Tengah Estate Is Extremely BTO-able, With Forest Town & Car-Lite Society

 The new Jurong Region Line will run through Tengah.

-The MRT line’s stations were announced just last week.
+The brand new MRT line’s stations were announced in 2018.

 Soon-to-be Tengah residents will be connected with workers in the Jurong Lake District and students at Nanyang Technological University.